List of You characters: Guinevere Beck

 Guinevere Beck (Elizabeth Lail; season 1, special guest seasons 2, 4 & 5) is a broke NYU graduate student and an aspiring writer with whom Joe falls in love.
 She is best friends with Peach and close friends with Lynn and Annika.
 She was also in an on-again, off-again relationship with her ex, Benji, but becomes the girlfriend of Joe Goldberg.
 She suffers the consequences of Joe's successful attempts to manipulate and control her life.

 In the first season finale, Beck accidentally discovers the truth about Joe and his crimes, and he imprisons her in a glass cage in the bookstore’s basement.
-Because of her failed efforts to escape, Beck is ultimately killed by Joe in a fit of rage, who stages the scene to make it look like someone else was responsible for her death.
-Four months later it is revealed that Joe submitted Beck's posthumously released book The Dark Face of Love, and framed Dr. Nicky for the murder.
+Due to her failed efforts to escape, Beck is ultimately killed by Joe in a fit of rage, who stages the scene to make it look like someone else was responsible for her death.
+Four months later, it is revealed that Joe submitted Beck's posthumously released book The Dark Face of Love, and framed Dr. Nicky for the murder.

 Driven by the death of her close friend Beck, Louise Flannery spent years uncovering the truth behind Joe’s carefully hidden trail of violence.
 With the help of a network of online detectives, she begins to gather the evidence that could finally bring him down.
 As Louise closes in on the truth, Joe finds himself increasingly cornered.
-Desperate to regain control, he tries to manipulate her—but misjudges her unwavering determination.
+Desperate to regain control, he tries to manipulate her—but misjudges her determination.
 Their confrontation escalates into a brutal struggle, during which Joe seriously wounds Louise, though she ultimately survives.
-Refusing to be silenced, she emerges with irrefutable evidence of his crimes and takes it public.
+Refusing to be silenced, she emerges with irrefutable evidence of his crimes and makes it public.
 The revelations spark a media frenzy, culminating in Joe’s arrest and a sensational trial that lays bare the full extent of his violent history, including the murder of Beck.
 He is sentenced to life in prison, becoming a twisted cultural figure—reviled by many, yet disturbingly idolized by some as a dark antihero.

-Meanwhile, Louise releases a redacted version of Beck’s unfinished manuscript, giving voice to the victims Joe tried to erase—and ensuring their stories are finally heard.
+Meanwhile, Louise releases a redacted version of Beck’s unfinished manuscript, giving voice to the victims Joe tried to erase and ensuring their stories are finally heard.